 - Ongoing medical records that document functioning

-- Records from assessment for medical equipment performed by a doctor
+- Records from assessments for wheelchairs or other equipment

-- Doctors notes that include clinical observations about your functioning
+- Doctors treatments notes that include clinical observations about functioning

 - Medical records about medication side effects that affect functioning